guilhermgonzaga/sysprog-assignments/buildimage/README.md

 cp kernel-large.s  kernel.s
 ```

 After the build steps, the image is created and placed on the `bin` folder.
-It can then be tested with [Bochs](http://bochs.sourceforge.net/) or maybe even booted from a drive (not tested and we take no responsability for bad outcomes).
+It can then be tested with [Bochs](http://bochs.sourceforge.net/) or maybe even booted from a drive (not tested and we take no responsibility for bad outcomes).